Alberto Gines Lopez wins first Olympic sport climbing gold

 Sport climbing made its Olympic debut this year.
 It was staged as a combined competition featuring the speed, bouldering and lead disciplines.
 The athletes' placement in the three events were multiplied together and the climber with the lowest score was crowned the winner.

+"I think this is an amazing sport and I hope some kids from Austria, from the U.S. Spain are finding this sport," Austria's Jakob Schubert, the bronze medalist, said.

 Lopez was the fastest up the wall in speed and finished fourth in lead.
 He was seventh — last among the climbers who competed — in bouldering, but a combined score of 28 was good enough for gold.
-Nathaniel Coleman of the United States earned silver with 30 points and Austria’s Jakob Schubert, the last climber of the night, made a late move into bronze with a dramatic climb to the top of the lead wall.
+Nathaniel Coleman of the United States earned silver with 30 points and Schubert, the last climber of the night, made a late move into bronze with a dramatic climb to the top of the lead wall.
 Schubert ended up with 35 points, one more than Tomoa Narasaki.

 France's Mickael Mawem, Narasaki and Coleman went into the final round of the competition, lead, tied with six points each.